buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, the founder and CEO of the Shitcoin Society.

-Here at the Shitcoin Society our mission is to build the world's greatest investment platform for blockchain and DLT projects.
+Here at the Shitcoin Society our mission is to offer you the world's greatest investment platform for blockchain and DLT projects.

 ### Platform Pre-Alpha

 Are you an aspiring blockchain or DLT developer?
 Integration expert?
 Web developer?
 Broker?

-The [Shitcoin Society Platform](https://testing.shitcoinsociety.com) is now in pre-alpha.
-Sign up and take it for a test-drive.
+Sign up for the [Shitcoin Society](https://testing.shitcoinsociety.com) pre-alpha.
+As an alpha user you get to test all the features before anyone else.
+Also, we're always looking for new projects to add to the platform.
 [Get in touch](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.
-We're always looking for new projects to add to the platform.

 ## Open Source